CAWaterBoardDataCenter/trash-data-dive-2021/README.md

 ***

 ### How do I join?
-Register on [Zoom](https://waterboards.zoom.us/meeting/register/tJcpcequqjooG9fOcH59gx3ckXFx4oHMfy7n) by Monday, October 25th.
-All registrants will receive a calendar invite and link to our Zoom meeting room for the 2 days of the event!
+Registration is now closed.
+All registrants were sent confirmation emails with how to join the event.
+If you have any questions, please [email](mailto:Corey.Clatterbuck@waterboards.ca.gov) Corey Clatterbuck.

 ***